June 21, 2018

 When Travis was done, he gave me two estimates.
 The first one said:

 Old style hose bib doesn’t work properly due to age.
 Recommend to install 12” freeze proof hose bib, 3/4” pex tubing, 3/4ball valve in pit or wall, and pex tubing.
 Install 1/2“ frost free sillcock 10” Repair plastic water 3/4“ lines with ball valve.
-Estimated Price: $760.39

 The second estimate said:

 Bring meter to code.
 Install residential dual check valve, raise meter out of pit, pex tubing along ceiling to water heater and connect to existing water lines with an potable expansion tank.
 Also hose bib for the front house.
-Estimated Price $1,422.38

-Both of these estimates are great examples of how not to quote a job.
+Both of these estimates are great examples of how NOT to quote a job.

 Here’s why: